zulip/zulip-terminal/README.md

 is up to date with the specified dependencies, useful after fetching from git and rebasing.

+#### Editing the source

+Pick your favorite text editor or development environment!

+The source includes an `.editorconfig` file which enables many editors to automatically configure themselves to produce files which meet the minimum requirements for the project.
+See https://editorconfig.org for editor support;
+note that some may require plugins if you wish to use this feature.

 #### Passing linters and automated tests

 The linters and automated tests (pytest) are run in CI (GitHub Actions) when